remp2020/remp/Beam/README.md

 You can place the script directly on-site, or create a bookmarklet and execute it on-demand.

+## Segment guidelines

+### The highest loyalty visitors

+Each website has its own distribution of visitors based on the served content.
+Due to this, it's impossible to create segments which could target this group in a generic fashion.

+We've prepared a command, that will process 30 days of tracked pageviews data and will generate a segment which will include top 10% of users based on the number of articles read.
+To run it, please execute `pageviews:loyal-visitors` command.

+It's highly recommended to run the command during the low-traffic period of the day, as its computationally intensive.
+Also it's recommended to run it only when you really have 30 days of the data tracked.

+### Visitors with low probability of conversion

+Similar to previous section, we're not able to generate generic segments that would be 100% accurate.
+Thanks to industry knowledge and tracked data we're able to provide set of segments to target visitors with low conversion probability which you can test and find which one suits your visitor base the best.

+Segments are generated during the installation of Beam and can be generated also manually via running `db:seed` command.
+Recommended segments contain users matching these criteria:

+* First website pageview
+* One pageview within 90 days
+* One pageview within 30 days (additionally could be swapped with 2-5, 6-10pvs and 11+ pageviews)
+* Never started the checkout process (additionally could be swapped with 2-5 checkouts but no purchase)
+* First article pageview within 30 days (aditionally could be swapped with 2-3 and 4+ article pageviews)

 ## Known issues

 ### Some internal API calls are not going through